-I have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate governance practice by Ludlow Jute & Specialities Limited (hereinafter called "the Company").
+I have conducted the Secretarial Audit of the compliance of applicable statutory provisions and the adherence to good corporate governance practice by Ludlow Jute & Specialities Limited, CIN- L65993WB1979PLC032394 (hereinafter called "the Company").
 The Secretarial Audit was conducted in a manner that provided me a reasonable basis for evaluating the corporate conducts / statutory compliances and expressing my opinion thereon.

-Based on my verification of the Company 's books, papers, minutes books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, I hereby report that in my opinion, the Company has, during the financial year ended 31st March, 2019, complied with the statutory provisions listed hereunder and also that the Company has proper Board processes and compliance mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on my verification of the Company's books, papers, minutes books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives, electronic records available in the official portal of the Ministry of Corporate Affairs www.mca.gov.in and in the portal of the Stock Exchange and representation made by the Management and considering relaxations granted by the Ministry of Corporate Affairs and Securities and Exchange Board of India on account of global pandemic Novel Coronavirus (COVID 19), I hereby report that in my opinion, the Company has, during the financial year ended 31st March, 2020, complied with the statutory provisions listed hereunder and also that the Company has proper Board processes and compliance mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-I have examined the secretarial compliance based on the books, papers, minute books, forms and returns filed and other records maintained by Ludlow Jute & Specialities Limited ("the Company"), for the Financial Year ended 31st March, 2019, according to the provisions of:
+I have examined the secretarial compliance based on the books, papers, minute books, forms and returns filed and other records made available to us & maintained by the Company for the financial year ended 31st March, 2020 according to the applicable provisions of:

 - 1) The Companies Act, 2013 (the Act) and the rules made thereunder - 2) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder; - 3) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - 4) The Foreign Exchange Management Act, 1999 and the rules & regulations made thereunder; - 5) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act') to the extent applicable to the Company: - a) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015; - b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 1992; - c) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - d) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993, regarding the Companies Act and dealing with client; - e) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulation, 2009; - 6) Other applicable Acts - i.
 The Employees Provident Fund and Miscellaneous Provisions Act, 1952; - ii.
 Employees' State Insurance Act, 1948; - iii.
 Factories Act, 1948; - iv.
 Indian Contract Act, 1872; - v.
 Income Tax Act, 1961 and Indian Tax Laws; - vi.
 Industrial Dispute Act, 1947; - vii.
 The Maternity Benefits Act, 1948; - viii.
-The Payment of Bonus Act, 1965; - ix.
+The Payment of Bonus Act, 1965;

+- ix.
 The Payment of Gratuity Act, 1972; - x.
 The Payment of Wages Act, 1936 and other applicable Labour Laws.